KwanekDev/KwanekDev/README.md

 ## Hi, I’m kwanek

-If you want to reach me, write to me on Discord:
+If you want to reach me, dm to me on Discord:
 **ID:** 1381307304846037044
 **Username:** kw4nek